pulsejet/selfor/README.md

 HSET 103.4.1.33 i myuser
 EXPIRE 103.4.1.3 3600
 ```
 Such calls may be made by an externally authenticated application (e.g. by a web interface).
+An example application in PHP (without any authentication) is provided in this repo.

 ## PROXY protocol
 Connections from nginx stream module are supported with remote identification with PROXY protocol